Falcon Heavy launch kicks off amazing 2018 space lineup

 • "End of year" SpaceX launch of tourists around the Moon

-Falcon Heavy launch - sometime in January
+Falcon Heavy launch - Tuesday, February 6

-There's apparently no firm date set for this launch, as of yet, but in the final week of 2017, space enthusiasts were capturing pictures of this incredible new rocket as it was raised into position at Launch Complex 39A, at NASA's Kennedy Space Center.
+In the final week of 2017, space enthusiasts were capturing pictures of this incredible new rocket as it was raised into position at Launch Complex 39A, at NASA's Kennedy Space Center.
 SpaceX then shot this amazing drone footage of the rocket in place for its launch.

 Inside the clamshell "fairings" at the top of the rocket - Elon Musk's very own red Tesla roadster.

-Sending his electric sports car into space is certainly an attention-getter.
+Sending his electric sports car into space was certainly an attention-getter.
 If it wasn't his car, the "payload" for this launch would very likely be an immense block of concrete, as is customary for a test launch of a new rocket system.
 Rather than go with that "boring" option, though, Musk decided to send up something more interesting.

-NASA's Insight lander is set to launch on one of these transfer orbits in early May (see below), when the next Hohmann transfer orbit window opens up.
-A launch in January, though, will not actually reach Mars, because the Earth and Mars are not in the right positions.
+NASA's Insight lander is set to launch on one of these transfer orbits in early May (see below), when the next Hohmann transfer orbit window to Mars opens up.
+A launch in February, though, will not actually reach Mars, because the Earth and Mars are not in the right positions.
 Instead, Musk's car will simply continue to orbit the Sun, possibly coming close to Mars at some point in the future, when the timing finally works out.

-Total Supermoon Lunar Eclipse - January 31
+Super Blue Moon Lunar Eclipse - January 31

 First image of a Supermassive Black Hole - early 2018